huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 ### Connection Reuse

 Historic implementations of DNS clients are known to open and close TCP connections for each DNS query.
-To amortise connection setup costs, both clients and servers SHOULD support connection reuse by sending multiple queries and responses over a single persistent QUIC connection.
+To amortize connection setup costs, both clients and servers SHOULD support connection reuse by sending multiple queries and responses over a single persistent QUIC connection.